• Skip to main content

 • Add cooked edamame noodles to the skillet and heat until warm, tossing gently as needed.

 • Season with SOY SAUCE and BLACK PEPPER.
-Add toasted walnuts to the entree and serve warm.
+Add SALT to taste.

 Equipment